saluspass/salus-client/README.md

 Tested with Visual Studio 2017.
 Open ipfs-pswmgr.sln and build.
 Nuget packages should be restored automatically

 ## License
-The main license for this project is the GPLv3 - [LICENSE](https://github.com/viperman1271/ipfs-pswmgr/blob/master/LICENSE)
+The main license for this project is the MIT License - [LICENSE](https://github.com/viperman1271/ipfs-pswmgr/blob/master/LICENSE)

 Dependencies have their own licenses, which can be viewed at the following;
 * [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json/blob/master/LICENSE.md)